puwei/DanielTakeshi.github.io/_posts/2015-12-17-review-of-deep-reinforcement-learning-cs-294-112-at-berkeley.md

 3. If you're looking for other resources to learn about deep reinforcement learning, I have several recommendations.
-In terms of courses, check out [David Silver's reinforcement learning course][4] and the [Deep Learning Summer School][5]; the latter has our class instructor as part of the course staff, so the material is probably going to be similar to what we covered.
-I have these courses bookmarked and am trying to carve out some time to read the slides.
+In terms of courses, check out [David Silver's reinforcement learning course][4] and the recent [Machine Learning Summer School][8]; the latter had our class instructor as part of the course staff, so the material is probably going to be similar to what we covered.
+(Coming up in a few weeks is the [Deep Learning Summer School][5], something you might also want to check out.)
+I have all these courses bookmarked and am trying to carve out some time to read the slides.
 In terms of code, I would strongly recommend starting with either [the deep_q_rl library][3] or [OpenAI Gym][7].
 The former is a super easy-to-read Python library that allows you to replicate DeepMind's results in their 2013